natural gas pipelines bring natural gas from the Gulf Coast and West Virginia/Ohio/Pennsylvania into Virginia

-An Energy Information Administration study calculated that authorizing LNG exports could increase the price of natural gas in the United States by 3-9%, but gas prices still were predicted to be low enough to spur a dramatic increase in the chemical industry as plants were built to use gas as a raw material for manufacturing plastics and other products.
-The cost differential between US-produced gas and foreign gas/oil makes LNG transport to Korea, Japan, China, India, Great Britain, and other customers via tankers very attractive.
-In 2013, the key statistics were:7
+An Energy Information Administration study calculated that authorizing Liquefied Natural Gas exports could increase the price of natural gas in the United States by 3-9%, but gas prices still were predicted to be low enough to spur a dramatic increase in the chemical industry as plants were built to use gas as a raw material for manufacturing plastics and other products.
+The cost differential between US-produced gas and foreign gas/oil makes Liquefied Natural Gas transport to Korea, Japan, China, India, Great Britain, and other customers via tankers very attractive.
+In 2013, the key statistics were:10

-In 2013, Dominion formally obtained Federal Energy Regulatory Commission (FERC) approval to modify Cove Point so the utility could export US-produced LNG, as well as import LNG if the market shifted again in the future.
+In 2013, Dominion formally obtained Federal Energy Regulatory Commission (FERC) approval to modify Cove Point so the utility could export US-produced Liquefied Natural Gas, as well as import Liquefied Natural Gas if the market shifted again in the future.

-Exporting Liquefied Natural Gas (LNG) from Cove Point required upgrading compressor stations in Loudoun/Fairfax counties to increase pipeline capacity.10
+Exporting Liquefied Natural Gas (LNG) from Cove Point required upgrading compressor stations in Loudoun/Fairfax counties to increase pipeline capacity.13

 That altered demand for gas in the area.
-The units, generating 336 megawatts, are now supplied with natural gas through a 14-mile pipeline extension that provided access to LNG imported at Cove Point - though for the moment, it appears domestic sources rather than Algeria, Nigeria, etc. will provide the fuel for Possum Point.12
+The units, generating 336 megawatts, were supplied with natural gas through a 14-mile pipeline extension that provided access to Liquefied Natural Gas imported at Cove Point.
+However, domestic sources rather than Algeria, Nigeria, etc. ended up providing the natural gas for Possum Point.15

-Before natural gas pipelines brought gas from the Gulf Coast, local municipalities and some industries in Virginia manufactured methane from coal.
+Before natural gas pipelines brought gas from the Gulf Coast and Appalachian gas fields, local municipalities and some industries in Virginia manufactured methane from coal.
+Coal was heated in a tank from which oxygen was excluded, causing the release of methane or "coal gas."
 The second demonstration in the United States of how methane could be generated from coal was in Richmond, in 1802.
-Starting in the 1850's, the Fulton Gas Works operated for nearly 100 years.13
+Starting in the 1850's, the Fulton Gas Works operated for nearly 100 years.16

 Cove Point Liquefied Natural Gas facility, on the Chesapeake Bay where ocean-going tankers can dock